2e03fer/pricing-panel/README.md

-A simple pricing panel website built using HTML5 and CSS3.
+A simple pricing panel website built using HTML and CSS.
 This is also my first project and first GIT commit.